Burrow at Old Water Rat Publishing

 Phillip has lived with depression for a long time.
 For over twenty years he was a teacher, sports coach and hike leader, often working with disengaged teens.
 He has never been very successful at achieving a ‘work/life’ balance, and loved his job a little too much, so carried many emotional loads.
 As a young adult he was also rocked by three bereavements in the space of a few years.
 All of this reached a crisis in late 2014 with a breakdown and suicide attempt, a period of hospitalisation, and a diagnosis of severe depression, PTSD and high levels of social anxiety.

 Phillip continues to live with poor mental health, and it defines too much of his experience.
 This e-journal is our act of defiance.

 Burrow is a poetry journal, but it is not aimed at any elitist or exclusive readership.
 Poetry is best when it is for everyone!

-So, when you email through a poem, include with it a single paragraph essay that outlines some of its context, origins and sources.
+So, when you email through a poem, you might like to include with it a single paragraph essay that outlines some of its context, origins and sources.
 This paragraph will be published with your poem, as a welcome, greeting your audience with some possible reading paths.

 As an example of what we like to read: